Temple History

 • Infrastructure development begins

-• Temple recognized as Swayambhu Shakti shrine
+• Temple recognised as a Swayambhu Shakti shrine

-2017-2019 - Community Support
+2017–2019 · Community

 Grassroots Building